 If we do not feel that you’re a good candidate, we will tell you that and recommend a different treatment plan tailored to your specific situation.

-Once Dr. Solomonov completes your assessment, he’ll review personalized treatment options with you so you can decide together on the best next steps.
+Once we complete your assessment, we’ll review personalized treatment options with you so you can decide on the best next steps.

 How soon will I feel better?
 Will treatment hurt?

 Within a few weeks most patients begin experiencing less pain, more mobility and progressive restoral of the damaged area’s normal function.
 They describe the blood and bone marrow draws and the injections into the damaged area as uncomfortable but not extremely painful.